Jocelerme Privert: Later political career

 After his release from prison, he served as an advisor to then-president René Préval.
 He subsequently ran for a senate seat in a 2008 by-election in Nippes department, but was not elected.
 He was later elected Senator for Nippes department in the 2010 general elections, serving from 26 April 2011 to 14 January 2016 and was elected by the Senate to serve as its president.
 He was also the President of the Senate Committee on Economy and Finance.

-Provisional presidency
+Provisional presidency (2016-2017)

 Privert was elected by the Senate as the provisional president of Haiti on 14 February 2016, pending a general election after no more than 120 days.
 A general run-off election date later agreed between Jovenel Moïse and Jude Célestin was originally scheduled to be held on 24 April 2016, but the Conseil Electoral Provisoire decided on 5 April 2016 to hold a new election in early October 2016.

 On 14 June 2016, his presidential term expired, but he remained de facto president as the National Assembly refused to meet to appoint a successor.
 On February 7, 2017, he was succeeded by Jovenel Moïse of the Michel Martelly-founded Haitian Tèt Kale Party (PHTK) who won the November 2016 election.